Ukraine investigating Belarusian activist's death as possible murder | DW | 05.08.2021

 He was reported to have left a nearby high-rise building to go jogging the day before.
 He never returned.

-"We started worrying after lunch," a fellow activist — who preferred to remain anonymous for fear of his own life — told DW.
-"Vitaliy wasn't somebody who would get lost or break off contact.
+"We started worrying after lunch," a fellow activist — who preferred to remain anonymous out of fear of his own life — told DW.
+"Vitaly wasn't somebody who would get lost or break off contact.
 He was responsible and stable."

-Friends and volunteers, then police, searched the forest for Shisov, whose corpse was finally found in the early morning hours after his telephone was traced.
+Friends and volunteers, then police, searched the forest for Shishov, whose corpse was finally found in the early morning hours after his telephone was traced.

 The BHU claims his nose was broken, indicating he had died violently.
 Police have refuted the claim, only saying that there were scratches on Shishov's body and face that suggested he may have fallen.